AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-toolbar-for-lists.md

  </tbody>
 </table>

-## Manage Filters, Views, and Groupings from the new toolbar
+## Manage Filters, Views, and Groupings from the new toolbar {#manage-filters-views-and-groupings-from-the-new-toolbar}

 Managing (creating, editing, or removing) a filter, view, or grouping has been updated in the new toolbar to give you a cohesive experience between these sets of list elements.
 Sharing or removing a filter, view, or grouping does not require applying it first anymore.